pp21/CCoLBP-for-Face-PAD/README.md

 [1] T. Ojala, M. Pietikainen, and T. Maenpaa,
     "Multiresolution gray-scale and rotation invariant texture classification with local binary patterns," IEEE Transactions on Pattern Analysis and Machine Intelligence, vol. 24, no. 7, pp. 971–987, Jul.
 2002.

-The implementation of CCoLBP is licensed to Peng Fei, Qin Le, and Long Min, College of Computer Science and Electronic Engineering, Hunan University, Changsha, China.
-College of Computer and Communication Engineering, Changsha University of Science and Technology, Changsha, China.